-The Fuji Heavy Industries Group engages in CSR activities aimed at contributing to the creation of a better society and environment through our core business to achieve a sustainable society.
+The Subaru Group engages in CSR activities aimed at contributing to the creation of a better society and the environment through our core business activities to achieve a sustainable society.

 Our Approach to CSR